MAKE YOUR LEADERSHIP COUNT

 In order to be the leader of your unit, it is essential to develop people skills.
 No two employees are the same or need the same effort in the day to day management.
 To do this you must know your people, their abilities, and their expectations.

 The two main characteristics of a good leader are:

-This can be a good thing and count in your favor if you portray a positive attitude.
-People tend to be more accepting of communication if you set an example through your behavior.
+This can be a good thing and count in your favour if you portray a positive attitude.
+People tend to be more accepting of communication if you set an example through your behaviour.

 COMMUNICATION TO IMPROVE PRODUCTIVITY

-Communication is the most essential part of leadership and not all is verbal.
-Your actions and the way you handle the certain situation will be absorbed within the team and requires no instruction.
+Communication is the most essential part of leadership and not all are verbal.
+Your actions and the way you handle a certain situation will be absorbed within the team and requires no instruction.

 Verbal communication of a leader focus on the goals and standards required to achieve your company vision and mission.
 Leaving your team in the dark will not get them to follow you.